Common Divorce Myths

 - Providing a stepparent for your child is better than being a single-parent.
 It is good to provide children with both a mother and father figure in their lives, but a child may have issues accepting a stepparent.
 No one will replace a child’s biological parent and studies have shown children do just as well with a stepparent as they do in a single-parent home.

 - When your spouse cheats on you, it helps you in the divorce process.
 This is only true in states without no-fault rules.
 Because California does have a no-fault standard, it does not matter if your spouse commits adultery.
-The exception is in situations involving a prenuptial agreement that have an adultery clause.
+The exception is in situations involving a prenuptial agreement that has an adultery clause.

 - Pet owners have no legal recourse to seek custody of their animals.
 This may be true in other states, but not in California.
 Our state laws allow the courts to grant custody to a pet owner and even issue a restraining order to prevent the abduction or abuse from the other party.

 - Whoever bought property in the marriage will get to keep it.
-Because we live in a communal property state, anything bought during the marriage will be divided equally.
+Because we live in a communal property state, anything purchased during the marriage will be divided equally.
 The only exception occurs when the couple has a pre or post nuptial dictating property be divided differently.

 - Inheritances are split during divorces.
 Property that is inherited by one person is theirs and theirs alone.
 This will not be divided between the spouses in a divorce.